Name Change after Marriage

 How much is it to change your name?

-As it varies by state, changing you name typically costs under a few hundred dollars.
-It’s after you change your name that the fees add up with things like a new drivers license, social security card and passport.
-All of which will cost money to replace.
+Although the cost of changing your name varies by state, it typically costs under a few hundred dollars.
+However, after you change your name, the fees add up, as you will need a new driver’s license, social security card, and passport, all of which will cost money to replace.
 Again, states charge different fees to replace IDs and documents.

 How long does it take to change your name?

 At a minimum, it will take about 6 weeks from start to finish.
 Depending on the state, the process to change your name could take anywhere from 6 months to 12 months.
-For example, in Florida it’s required that you must have your fingerprints submitted to the Department of Law Enforcement for a criminal records check and you cannot request a petition to change your name until the court receives the results.
-It’s these types of requirements that can slow down the process to change your name.
+For example, in Florida, it’s required that you must have your fingerprints submitted to the Department of Law Enforcement for a criminal records check, and you cannot request a petition to change your name until the court receives the results.
+It’s these types of requirements that can slow down the process of changing your name.

 Can I change your name?